Main Risks

 The Group complies with the ever-increasing limits and restrictions imposed by the environmental protection regulations as regards sites and production processes.
 The Group also confirms its commitment to extend coverage in terms of Environmental Management System, for example through the ISO 14001 certification.
 The Group regularly performs environmental assessments of sites and monitoring, and it also takes out specific insurance policies in order to mitigate the consequences of unexpected events.

-Climate change, the protection of the environment and consequent new developments in the scenario concerned may require action to be taken on certain types of processes and products
+Climate change, the protection of the environment and consequent new developments in the scenario concerned may require action to be taken on certain types of processes and products.

 The transition to a low-carbon and more environmentally sustainable economy may entail risks for the company, induced by greater severity of environmental and climate policies, disharmony in the regulations of different countries with related competitive asymmetries between companies, the progress of the relevant technology or the changing confidence of investors and lenders in the relevant business.
 In parallel, the importance of the sustainability requirements of the supplier and its supply chain grows in customer tenders, while the consumption of energy and water resources becomes central along the entire value chain of the company.
 Company processes, particularly production processes, as well as products and services offered to the market may be affected.